 Cognitive behavioural therapy (CBT) for anxiety

 Cognitive behavioural therapy (CBT) is currently the most common treatment for anxiety disorders.
 It is recommended by the National Institute for Health and Care Excellence (NICE) for generalised anxiety disorder and panic disorder, and is shown by recent research to help even a year post treatment.1

-CBT therapy for anxiety helps you recognise and manage your anxiety triggers, and turn negative triggering thoughts into balanced, helpful ones, and to take positive actions towards your goals despite your fears and worries.
+CBT therapy for anxiety helps you recognise and manage your anxiety triggers, and turn negative triggering thoughts into balanced, helpful ones.
+And to take positive actions towards your goals despite your fears and worries.
 Some CBT therapists also use 'exposure therapy', helping you face things you are afraid of step by step.

 Anxiety counselling - the Harley Therapy™ approach

 At Harley Therapy™ all our psychotherapists and counselling psychologists are integrative.
 This means they have trained not just in CBT, but also several other therapy approaches.
 So they can tailor your therapy to truly suit your individual needs, giving you the coping methods you need to get your life back on track.

 - wild, racing, and illogical thoughts you can't stop

 - constantly scanning for danger